Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Should I use outside english to reduce the effects of throw (i.e., "spin the ball in")?

 If the exact amount of outside english (OE) (called "gearing" OE) is used for a given cut angle, the will be no throw.
+This can be useful in play when cling/skid/kick is a concern (e.g., under dirty and/or chalk-smudged ball conditions).
 Here's a good video demonstration of the effect:

 and here are some others:

-Throw can vary with cut angle, speed, vertical plane spin, and ball conditions, sometimes resulting in an excessive and unanticipatable amount of throw, called "cling."
-So it makes sense to try to eliminate all of these uncertainties if possible.
-But it can be difficult to have a feel for the exact amount of OE to use for different shots; although, this feel can probably be developed fairly easily.
-As long as one is just a little off with the amount of OE, the amount of throw could still be small enough to be a non-factor.
-If you want more information, illustrations, and examples of everything mentioned in this paragraph, see the following instructional articles:
+For more information, see "HAPS - Part III: Gearing Outside English," (BD, January, 2015).
+It can be difficult to have a feel for the exact amount of OE to use for different shots, even using the 40% rule; although, this feel can probably be developed fairly easily over time and experience.
+As long as one is just a little off with the amount of OE, the amount of throw can still be small enough to be a non-factor.

 Diagram 2 in "Throw - Part VI: inside/outside english" (BD, January, 2007) shows how the amount of english required for "gearing" varies with cut angle.
+Again, if the "gearing" amount of outside english is used, there will be absolutely no throw, and the OB will head exactly in the "line-of-centers" direction.
 Below is an illustration of an easy way to visualize how much tip offset is required to create a gearing amount of outside english (see TP A.26 for the derivation).
 The technique is called the 40% rule.
+Here's how it works: If you imagine or use your cue to visualize the line through the OB to the pocket, that gives the "line of centers."
+If you parallel-shift this to the CB (the red line in the diagram), that defines the "line-of-centers" point on the CB (the red dot in the diagram).
+The tip contact point must be a little less than half (2/5 or 40% to be precise) of the distance from center ball to the "line-of-centers" point to create "gearing" outside english.

 If cling is not much of a concern, and a player has a good feel for throw effects, maybe throw compensation (with aim adjustment) could be more straightforward than squirt/swerve/gearing OE compensation.